yuetongchengrace/Calendar/README.md

 # CSE330
 457001
 475337

-Creative:
+Creative Portion:
-1. Calendar shows today.
+1. Calendar can specify which date is today
-2. Added tags
+2. Added tags with select options.
+Display different tags with different colors;
+3. Added Back to current month button